Metro

 Share

-The funds are refundable if the traveler the U.S. within the authorized period and complies with all visa conditions.
-However, if the traveler overstays visa or violates its terms, the bond will be forfeited.
+The funds are refundable if the traveler departs the U.S. within the authorized period and complies with all visa conditions.
+However, if the traveler overstays their visa or violates its terms, the bond will be forfeited.

 International relations analyst Anthony Mukwita also weighed in, suggesting that the funds required for the visa bonds could be better utilized to address essential infrastructure needs within Zambia, such as providing clean water through boreholes.